 CELEBRITY Deaths

-Click through the gallery to bid farewell to the famous figures who have passed away so far in 2025.
+Indeed, 2025 has seen the loss of impressive individuals, including great actors, directors, musicians, athletes, authors, and philanthropists.
+Click through the following gallery to bid farewell to the famous figures who have passed away so far this year.